inet-framework/inet/doc/src/users-guide/ch-apps.rst

 cannot serve as a realistic web client.

-Also, with HTTP 1.0 it is the server that closes the connection after sending the response, while in this model it is the client.
+Also, with HTTP 1.0 it is the server that closes the connection after sending the response, while in this model, it is the client.

 .. _ug:sec:apps:tcpsinkapp:

 TcpSinkApp
 ~~~~~~~~~~

-Accepts any number of incoming TCP connections, and discards whatever
+Accepts any number of incoming TCP connections and discards whatever
 arrives on them.

 .. _ug:sec:apps:tcpgenericserverapp: